Jay Villemarette: Skulls Unlimited International

-Skulls Unlimited International, Inc. not only sources their specimens, they still also process the carcasses using the methods Jay perfected in his adolescence.
+Skulls Unlimited International source and process animal carcasses before sale.
 This process begins with removing the majority of the soft tissue from the carcasses by hand.
 Then two methods are used to detail clean the skulls: dermestid beetles and maceration.
 After that, skulls are whitened with hydrogen peroxide and articulated by running hardware through the bones.

 Museum of Osteology

-In 2010, Villemarette opened the Museum of Osteology in South Oklahoma City, which holds over 300 skeletons on display.
-The 7,000 square foot space holds specimens like a 40 foot long humpback whale and the skull of a rare Javan rhinoceros.
-He developed the museum primarily in hopes of it being utilized as an educational tool.
-The Museum of Osteology shares its space with Skulls Unlimited International, Inc.'s business office and is adjacent to the processing center.
+In 2010, Villemarette opened the Museum of Osteology in Oklahoma City, which holds over 300 skeletons on display, including the skeletons of animals such as a humpback whale and the skull of a rare Javan rhinoceros.
+Villemarette developed the museum primarily in hopes of it being utilized as an educational tool.
+The Museum of Osteology shares its space with Skulls Unlimited International's business office and is adjacent to the processing center.

-SKELETONS: Museum of Osteology

-After success of the Oklahoma City museum, Villemarette opened a second, larger site in Orlando, Florida in May 2015, this one holding 500 skeletons.
-The specimens on display include an 11 foot tall African bush elephant and a Sumatran rhinoceros.
+After success of the Oklahoma City museum, Villemarette opened a second, larger site in Orlando, Florida in May 2015.
 Villemarette considered other locations for his second museum, including Las Vegas, before deciding on Orlando.

-Television appearances

-Interest in his business has generated multiple media visits, and Villemarette has appeared in many television shows, including Dirty Jobs with Mike Rowe.
+The Florida museum closed in 2020, and its collection was combined with that of the Oklahoma museum.

-Private life
+Personal life

-Villemarette met his future wife, Kim Villemarette, when they were in high school.
+Villemarette met his wife, Kim Villemarette, when they were in high school.
 They married in 1985.
-Together they have 4 children, including three sons: Jay Jr., Josh, and Jaron, and a daughter: Shala.
+Together they have 4 children, three sons and a daughter.
 All of Villemarette's sons are involved with the business and all of his children have participated in processing carcasses for the company from a young age.